ratify-project/ratify-web/docs/plugins/verifier/notation.md

 > NOTE 2: `verificationCertStores` supersedes `verificationCerts` if both fields are specified.

 > NOTE 3: `verificationCertStores` currently supported values for `trust-store-type` are `ca`, `signingAuthority` and `tsa`(coming soon).
-This change is backward compatible, the implementation supports both original CRs, which contain no trust store type, and CRs specifing `trust-store-type` for each certificate collection.
-Time-stamping does not support original CRs, which contain no trust store type.
-In the sample above, `ca:certs` is the trust store specifing and the `certs` suffix corresponds to the `certs` certificate collection listed in the `verificationCertStores` section.
+For backward compatibility, users can either specify the truststore type or omit it, in which case it will default to the ca type.
+To use the Time-stamping feature(coming soon) users need to config trust store type accordingly.
+In the sample above, `ca:ca-certs` is one of the trust stores specifing and the `ca-certs` suffix corresponds to the `certs` certificate collection listed in the `verificationCertStores` section.

 > **WARNING!**: Starting in Ratify v1.2.0, the `KeyManagementProvider` resource replaces `CertificateStore`.
 It is NOT recommended to use both `CertificateStore` and `KeyManagementProvider` resources together.
 If using helm to upgrade Ratify, please make sure to delete any existing `CertificateStore` resources.
 For self-managed `CertificateStore` resources, users should migrate to the equivalent `KeyManagementProvider`.
 If migration is not possible and both resources must exist together, please make sure to use DIFFERENT names for each resource type.
 Ratify is configured to prefer `KMP` resources when a matching `CertificateStore` with same name is found.